Generalization analysis with deep ReLU networks for metric and similarity learning: Structural properties of the true metric under general losses

-for almost every pair $x,x'\in\X$.
-It is then indicated that $b$ is redundant and we hence set $b = 0$.
+for almost every pair \(x,x'\in\X\).
+This shows that the bias term \(b\) merely induces a constant shift and is therefore inessential in the theoretical characterization.
+Hence, throughout the paper, we set \(b=0\).

-\textbf{Output space is finite.} In almost all the theoretical and empirical literature of metric and similarity learning \cite{bar2005learning,cao,davis2007information,guo2014guaranteed,jin2009,kar2011similarity,lei2016generalization,fast2019}, the label space $\Y$ is often assumed to be finite or even binary, \ie $\Y = \{+1, -1\}$.
-The finite label space means that the distribution of $Y$ is discrete.
-It naturally asks what if the distribution of $Y$ is continuous?
-The following proposition gives an answer to this question. \begin{prop} If the distribution of $Y$ is continuous, then the true metric equals to a generalized constant $c\in[-\infty,+\infty]$ almost surely. \end{prop} \begin{proof} For almost every pair $x, x' \in \X$, from \eqref{eq:d_rho} we know that
+\textbf{The output space is finite.} In almost all theoretical and empirical works on metric and similarity learning \cite{bar2005learning,cao,davis2007information,guo2014guaranteed,jin2009,kar2011similarity,lei2016generalization,fast2019}, the label space \(\Y\) is assumed to be finite, and often even binary, \ie \(\Y=\{+1,-1\}\).
+A finite label space corresponds to a discrete distribution of \(Y\).
+This naturally raises the question of what happens when the distribution of \(Y\) is continuous.
+The following proposition answers this question.

+\begin{proposition} If the distribution of \(Y\) is continuous, then the true metric is almost surely equal to a generalized constant \(c\in[-\infty,+\infty]\). \end{proposition}